russellh25/crypto-strategy-analysis/README.md

 # crypto-strategy-analysis

 This repository builds a reproducible crypto ETF milestone event-study and backtest focused on Bitcoin spot ETF events.
-The workflow uses publicly available CoinGecko market data and a hand-curated ETF milestone table with cited sources.
+The workflow uses publicly available TradingView market data and a hand-curated ETF milestone table with cited sources.

 ## Deliverables
 - **Notebook:** `notebooks/crypto_etf_event_study_and_backtest.ipynb`